-Now that the September breeze has started rolling in, it’s tempting to want to brew your own morning coffee to avoid bracing the cooler weather.
+With November’s chill setting in, it’s tempting to want to brew your own morning coffee to avoid the cooler weather.
 But, not only does Toronto have plenty of trendy, dreamy and cozy cafes that brew up a great cup of joe, some of them are situated in unique spots that you just can’t get from your own home.

 Check out these unique places to get coffee in Toronto.

 Bebop Joes offers the perfect setting for a coffee date, combining great coffee, music, and company.
 From its edgy storefront on Queen Street, you sense the shop’s unique vibe.
 Inside, it’s cozy, casual, and a fantastic spot to connect with fellow music enthusiasts.
 Spend your afternoon exploring vinyl records amid the aromatic influence of Moonbeam Coffee Company.
 As night falls, Bebop Joes transforms with regular live music.
 960 Queen St. W.

 The best kind of morning coffees are the ones that clear your mind and put you in a good place for the rest of the day.
 That’s exactly what AM Coffee Studio does.
 The wellness studio (which is available for rent) puts you in a totally relaxed and zen state of mind as you sip your pumpkin spice latte.
 There’s even a flower bar to put your mind totally at ease!
 There’s no mystery to why this studio is called AM—who wouldn’t want to start their day sipping a peppermint latte in a studio that’s all about wellness?
 2233 Dundas St. W.